Second Announcement (full text PDF)

 This conference aims to build a bridge between AGB research and its

-evolution of galaxies or the universe as a whole.
+evolution of galaxies and the universe as a whole.
 Current developments

 and challenges on both sides will be discussed to reach an understanding

 our knowledge about the role of AGB stars in the context of galaxies.

-This is another follow-up meeting to the successful Vienna conferences on similar topics in 2006 and 2010.
+This is another follow-up meeting to the successful Viennese conferences

 This time the focus of the meeting will be:

-- Complex Atmospheres: Their observation and theoretical understanding
+- Complex Atmospheres: Observation and theoretical understanding

 - Living together: Binarity, disks, ISM interaction